A trip to Dubrovnik isn’t complete without a day trip to the Elafiti islands (Elaphite Islands)!

 It is a nice pebble beach with crystal clear water.
 It doesn’t have any available services like deck chairs or parasols, but you can easily find your place in the shade under one of the trees or beside the old stone houses.

 Of the thirty medieval churches as there were on this island, there are only fifteen left.
 St. Michaels Church, St. Mary Church, St. Savior Church, and many others.

 Make sure you visit the Skočibuha palace (situated in Suđurađ village), the only completely restored summer residence in Croatia.

 This island is perfect for nature lovers who are looking for tranquility in a beautiful oasis of peace and calmness.

 The best way to see all three major Elaphiti Islands in one day is to take a day trip.
 You can check out Elaphite Islands Boat Tour here.
 It’s a memorable way to spend the day.

 If you decide to go on your own, Lopud is easily reached from Port of Dubrovnik.
 Jadrolinija has daily ferries to the island (one of which stops in Koločep along the way and continues on to Šipan), which takes 55 minutes.

 Ferry tickets for the Elaphiti Islands are bought at the main office of Jadrolinija in Gruž harbor.
 Although there are usually seats left, in high season we recommend that you arrive at least 30-40 minutes before departure.
-You can check ferry timetable and prices here or here.
+You can check the ferry timetable and prices here or at jadrolinija website.